lixiaopeng123456/E-BL2SH/README.md

 ## EBL2SH-ERGB Dataset Benchmark

 <br>
-In our paper, we conduct experiments on three types of data:
+The EBL2SH-ERGB Dataset contains three types of data:
-- **Fastec-RS** contains synthetic RS images from [DeeplUnrollNet](https://github.com/ethliup/DeepUnrollNet).
-We first convert low frame rate into high frame rate GS videos using [Superslomo](https://github.com/avinashpaliwal/Super-SloMo), and then generate events by [V2E](https://github.com/SensorsINI/v2e).
-- **Gev-RS** contains synthetic RS images and synthetic events from [EvUnroll](https://github.com/zxyemo/EvUnroll), where RS images are generated using the same manner as Fastec-RS.
-- **Gev-Real-RS** contains real-world RS images and real-world events from [EvUnroll](https://github.com/zxyemo/EvUnroll).
-- We built a real-world dataset **DRE** which contains real-world RS images and real-world events.
-(The data is coming soon.)
+- **EBL2SH-S** contains HDR-LDR image pairs from Kalantari13, HDM-HDR-2014, and DeepHDRVideo.
+These datasets contain paired LDR-HDR video sequences which can be leveraged to synthesize events.
+Specifically, the blurry LDR image is obtained by averaging 13 consecutive LDR images, with corresponding HDR images serving as the sharp HDR sequence.
+We utilize the ESIM simulator \cite{rebecq2018esim} to synthesize concurrent events for each blurry LDR image.
+- **EBL2SH-RS** contains aligned real-world blurry LDR images, sharp HDR sequence, and real-world event streams images, which are captured by FLIR BFS-U3-32S4 camera, FLIR BFS-U3-04S2 camera, and SilkyEvCam event camera in static scenes.
+- **EBL2SH-RD** contains aligned real-world blurry LDR images, sharp LDR images, and real-world event streams images, which are captured by FLIR BFS-U3-32S4 camera, FLIR BFS-U3-04S2 camera, and SilkyEvCam event camera in dynamic scenes.